Skip to content Skip to left sidebar Skip to footer

 2. Approval of prior Town Board Meeting Minutes-

-• Approval of February meeting minutes, Motion to accept by Councilman Desmond, Seconded by Councilman Gildersleeve.
+• Approval of March meeting minutes, Motion to accept by Councilman Gildersleeve, Seconded by Councilman Desmond.
+Councilwoman Brownson abstained due to absence at March Meeting.
 All in Favor So Carried

 Clerk Report